-I have the three-decades of income and employment tax administration experience to effectively represent you in your tax controversy before the Internal Revenue Service or the Franchise Tax Board.
+I have the three-decades of income and employment tax administration experience inside-the-IRS and two decades post-retirement experience to effectively represent you in your tax controversy before the Internal Revenue Service, the Franchise Tax Board or the EDD.
 The following are just some of the areas where I can help you get through the process:

 Assessed Penalties (IRS Service Center)

 Collection Appeals (liens, levies and seizures)

 Collection Due Process